Incline Justice Court – Small Claims Court

 A formal Notice of Appeal must be filed with this Justice Court, along with all applicable fees in the form of cash or cashier's check.
 It may be expensive to appeal a small claim decision.
 Also, you will not be allowed to present any new evidence in the higher court.
 You are limited to a review of what you presented at the first hearing.
 To win an appeal, you must show that the Judge made an error and not just that you didn’t like his/her decision.
 For this reason, experience indicates that very few small claims are reversed on appeal.

 The important lesson to note is to have your case completely ready for trial, as you will only get one chance to actually present evidence and witnesses.
 Try not to be one of those litigants who finds him/herself telling the judge about all the evidence that "could have" been brought in, but was not.
-No record of the case will be made unless fees are deposited to secure the court reporter.
+Generally, an audio/video record will be made of the proceedings.
+A copy of the record may be purchased from the Court for $35.00.
+It will be the responsibility of the appealing party to have the audio/video record converted to a written transcript.
 A case may still be appealed if there is no transcript, but the procedure becomes far more complicated and burdensome on the appealing party.